RallyTechServices/query-counter/README.md

 to allow the user to respect or ignore the global project setting.
 This is useful when Portfolio Items associated with a specific Milestone are not constrained to a specific subset of the Project Hierarchy tree.

+## Export

+The current variables and values can be exported in CSV format

+## Portfolio Item Ancestor

+A setting allows a portfolio item ancestor filter to be added to the page.
+If a portfolio item of that type is selected, all query values are filtered down to those that have the selected item as an ancestor.
+Types that don't have that portfolio item type as an ancestor will return 0.

 ## Development Notes